Featured snippets are an important part of SEO.

 - URLs: in 80,4% of cases featured snippets contain URLs with 1-3 subfolders

-The best-performing content that earned a featured snippet has these characteristics:
+The best-performing content that earned position zero has these characteristics:

 - 98% HTTPS